angular/quickstart/README.md

 * `npm test` - compiles, runs and watches the karma unit tests
 * `npm run e2e` - compiles and run protractor e2e tests, written in Typescript (*e2e-spec.ts)

+## Ahead-of-Time Compilation (AoT)

+There are also a few scripts related to (AoT):
+* `npm build:aot` - builds your app with AoT, outputting it in the `aot/` folder
+* `npm serve:aot` - builds and serves your app with AoT
+* `npm e2e:aot` - tests your served AoT app with protractor

+AoT building depends on `rollup-config.js` and `copy-dist-files.js`.
+Be sure to read the [Ahead-of-Time Compilation Cookbook](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) for details on how the setup works.

 ## Testing

 The QuickStart documentation doesn't discuss testing.